tmhub/tmhub.github.io/_includes/index.md

 1. Commit all of your changes to github
 2. [Update packages](#updating-tm-packages-repository) repository
-3. Run `composer update` command inside `www/public/magento` folder. **Do not run this command if you didn't complete first or second step!**
+3. Run `composer update` command with admin privileges inside `www/public/magento` folder. **Do not run this command if you didn't complete first or second step!**

 > See the [Manual module deployment](#manual-module-deployment) section in case if module wasn't deployed into `www/public/magento` folder.

 ### Manual module deployment
 There is a chance that something will went wrong during `composer update` command.
-In case if all modules are downloaded by composer but not deployed to magento folder, use the following command:
+In case if all modules are downloaded by composer but not deployed to the magento folder, use the following command:

 {% highlight bash %}
 cd www/public/magento